What is Drill Down in Power BI?

 - Now, look at the chart.

-As soon as we insert another field chart has enabled drill down option, so using drill-down we can see both “Category-wise” & “Sub-category wise” summary chart.
+As soon as we insert another field chart has enabled drill down option, so using drill-down, we can see both “Category-wise” & “Sub-category wise” summary chart.

-Note: Power BI Drill Down file can also be downloaded from the link below and the final output can be viewed.
+Note: Power BI Drill Down file can also be downloaded from the link below, and the final output can be viewed.

-Things to Remember Here
+Things to Remember

-- Date hierarchy automatically created.
+- Date hierarchy is automatically created.

-This has been a guide to power BI drill down.
+This has been a guide to Power BI drill down.
 Here we discuss how to use the Drill Down feature in Power BI to summarize the data in the next hierarchical level along with examples.
 You may learn more about Power BI from the following articles –